franziz/picodash_crawler/README.md

 	}
 }
 ```
+> **Note:**
 > You need a valid Instagram account that has been linked to Picodash.
+> This configuration cannot have multiple account.

 ### proxy.json
+This configuration need to point a MongoDB database that store all proxy information.
 ```json
 {
 	"proxy":{